-In Venezuela the unofficial start of the Christmas season is after the “Feria de la Chinita” in the second half of November.
-The origin of this festival comes from the cult to Virgin Mary of Chiquinquirá, where various religious activities, processions, and music honor “La Chinita” (nickname for Mother Mary).
+In Venezuela, the unofficial start of the Christmas season is after the “Feria de la Chinita” in the second half of November.
+The origin of this festival comes from the cult to the Virgin Mary of Chiquinquirá, where various religious activities, processions, and music honor “La Chinita” (nickname for Mother Mary).

-In Denmark the Danes celebrate on December 24, which is the “Yule evening”.
-An evening meal usually consists of roast pork, roast duck or roast goose and side dishes of potatoes, gravy, red cabbage and rice pudding.
-The rice pudding also contains chopped peeled almonds, and a single whole peeled almond.
+In Denmark, the Danes celebrate on December 24, which is the “Yule evening”.
+An evening meal usually consists of roast pork, roast duck or roast goose, and side dishes of potatoes, gravy, red cabbage, and rice pudding.
+The rice pudding also contains chopped peeled almonds and a single whole peeled almond.
 Whoever finds the whole almond will have good luck for the coming year,

 This year we are celebrating our Christmas with a meal that comes from four corners of the world.